 The adjustment to Oberlin can be challenging, or at least, confusing for first-year students.
-To help with the transition to college and academia, Student Academic Success Programs offers a Peer Mentors program.
+To help with the transition to college and academia, Center for Student Success offers a Peer Mentors program.

-A peer mentor is a student staff member who provides leadership through Student Academic Success Programs (SASP).
+A peer mentor is a student staff member who provides leadership through the Center for Student Success.
 They address the needs of first-generation and Pell-grant eligible (FLI) students.
 Each mentor serves as a role model to about 10 students, and will help new students navigate the college process, get connected with resources, identify and solve problems, and ultimately assist in making their transition to college life as smooth as possible.

 We expect peer mentors to handle confidential information in a trustworthy, mature manner, and to know campus resources well enough to be able to refer students accordingly.
 We expect peer mentors to conduct themselves in a caring and professional manner.

 Interested in becoming a peer mentor?
 Contact Donna Allen for details.